Nancy Hanks (train): History

 Nancy Hanks II made its first trip on July 17, 1947.
 The new train's cars were painted blue and gray and, like the first Nancy, each bore a likeness of the famed trotter on the side.

 "The Nancy", as it was known, was an all-coach, reserved-seat train with grill lounge service.
-The train had an average speed of 48 mph (including stops) and made the 293.7 mi journey in 6 hours.
-It left the Central of Georgia Depot in Savannah daily at 7 a.m., running to Atlanta Terminal Station via Macon Terminal Station, and returned from Atlanta at 6 p.m.
+The train had an average speed of 48 mph (including stops) and made the 293.7 mi journey in six hours.
+It left the Central of Georgia Depot in Savannah daily at 7 a.m., running to Atlanta Terminal Station, via Macon Terminal Station, and returning at 6 p.m.

 In the 1960s the Central leased a dome car from the Norfolk and Western-Wabash line, where it had operated for a number of years; the car was thoroughly renovated for service on the Nancy Hanks II.
 The dome parlor-lounge car was 85 feet (26 m) long, made of steel and originally was built by Pullman-Standard.
 It had a dark-blue exterior and interior upholstery in royal blue and gray.
 In keeping with the racehorse theme, the lounge beneath the dome was branded the "Saddle & Stirrup."

 Despite its popularity in Middle Georgia, the Nancy suffered a marked decline in ridership during the 1960s, in tandem with the larger decline of rail service during this period.
 While Southern opted to stay in the passenger business when Amtrak took over most passenger service, the Nancy was not among the routes retained.
 As a result, the Nancy made its last run on April 30, 1971, the day before Amtrak came into being.
 Atlanta's Terminal Station was demolished the following year.